(click on the flip icon to view)

 Three Point Perspective from a Low Eye Level

-This technique is most commonly used when drawing buildings viewed from a low or high eye-level.
-The low eye level in our illustration above creates the illusion that its box shape is towering above us.
-It naturally gives it the scale of a tall building.
+Three Point Perspective is most commonly used when drawing buildings viewed from a low or high eye-level.
+The low eye level in our illustration creates the illusion that the box shape is towering above us and that we are looking up.
+It naturally suggests the scale of a tall building.

 In one and two point perspective, the picture plane is fixed at right angles to the ground plane.
 In three point perspective, the picture plane seems to be set at an angle as the viewer tends to tilt their head back or forward to look up or down from the eye level.

 Three Point Perspective from a High Eye Level

 Three point perspective is also used when drawing an object from a high eye level.
 It creates the illusion of looking down from a high viewpoint.

 This drawing process is simply a reversal of the method used for Three Point Perspective from a low eye level.